-This is Sneferu Shining in the South Pyramid also known as The Bent Pyramid built circa 2600 BC for Pharoah Snefuru, eternal dude.
+This is Sneferu Shining in the South Pyramid also known as The Bent Pyramid built circa 2600 BC for Pharoah Snefuru, Priest of Bastet, Guardian of Nekhen, eternal dude.

 - Some archaeologists believe the Bent Pyramid is a transitional form between step-sided and more “perfectly shaped” pyramids.

 - It has been suggested that the steepness of the original angle of inclination the structure caused the structure to become unstable during construction, forcing the builders to adopt a shallower angle to avert the structure’s collapse, such as had happened during the construction of the Meidum Pyramid.

 - For a while it was believed the shallower angle meant the construction could be completed in time for the Pharoah’s approaching death.

 Nobody has ever suggested Snef.P_V1 was pushing the boundaries of pyramid aesthetics.
 Rather, these speculations all assume the intention was to aim for some sort of geometric perfection and that the as-built edifice is some sort of compromise.
 It’s what we want to believe.
 It’s our nature.
 Here’s another building for which we have incomplete information.
 Oddly, the opposite occurs.